cloudflare/authr/ts/README.md

 once you have this, you have just setup a subject in the authr framework! subjects are entities in a system that are capable of taking actions against specific resources.

-for resources, there are *two* symbols to implement on your object to make it a recongizable resource.
+for resources, there are *two* symbols to implement on your object to make it a recognizable resource.

 #### GET_RESOURCE_TYPE